Mardi Himal Short Trek - 7 days

 • Accommodation: Comfortable teahouse stays on a sharing basis during the trek.

-• Meals: Full board (Breakfast, Lunch, Dinner) with 1 hot tea during the trek.
+• Meals: Full board (Breakfast, Lunch, Dinner)

 • Expert Guide: Experienced, English-speaking, government-licensed trekking guide.